Czech Republic Travel Guide: Best Places to visit Czech Republic Travel Guide: Best Places to visit

 Once you’ve finished with all the beautiful architecture and history, enjoy some kayaking on the mammoth river Vlatava.
 This might easily become a favorite during your Czech Republic Route.

-Karlovy Vary to Cesky Krumlov: Reach Cesky Krumlov from Karlovy vary in 3.5 hours driving.
-(Rent a car) Public transport generally goes back via Prague, where you can catch a direct bus or train to Cesky Krumlov in 3 hours.
-(Find all bus and train options from Prague)
+Karlovy Vary to Cesky Krumlov: Reach Cesky Krumlov from Karlovy Vary in 3.5 hours of driving (rent a car).
+Public transport generally goes back via Prague, where you can catch a direct bus or train to Cesky Krumlov in 3 hours.

 Day 8: Hluboka Castle